 This component includes measures that are used to capture ways that students demonstrate readiness for their next step after high school - whether that is post-secondary education, workforce, or joining the military.

-The calculation includes all students in the four-year graduation cohort.
-If a student demonstrates readiness on at least one of the available measures, the student counts as demonstrating readiness in the numerator of the calculation.
+The calculation includes all students in the 2022 four-year graduation cohort since it is lagged a year like the graduation component.
+If a student demonstrates readiness on at least one of the available measures, the student counts in the numerator of the calculation.
 Each measure has specific thresholds or requirements in order for students to demonstrate readiness - and those are listed below in the measure business rules.
 A student only counts once in the numerator even if they demonstrate readiness on multiple measures.